Aman-Kisan/Family-Tree-Mapping/README.md

 # Family Relationship Mapping

-Using the N-nary tree data structure it creates a familuy tree.
+Using the N-nary tree data structure it creates a family tree.

 -- This takes parents name and child name as input to, insert the child to the parent node.